Multi-Doctor Dental Rebuild, 64 Hours Delivered in 17 Days — White-Label WordPress for a US Marketing Agency

 Brightworks Dentistry is a two-practitioner dental office.
 The agency had been managing the practice’s web presence and needed the existing WordPress site rebuilt on a modern Elementor Pro stack — tighter templates, reliable Gravity Forms integration, and a PDF download library that had been grafted onto the old site with workarounds.
 The rebuild was a same-CMS project (WordPress to WordPress), which looks simpler than a platform migration on paper.

 The risk the agency was hedging against was not ranking loss — the SEO strategy was theirs and it was already handled.
 The risk was handing a multi-practitioner rebuild to a dev team that treats a same-CMS project as a low-stakes exercise.
 Same-CMS rebuilds carry a specific failure mode: because the destination platform is familiar, a team that improvises can quietly rewrite a meta title, re-route a form, or skip a redirect that doesn’t look important.
 On a single-doctor site, one missed page is a missed page.
-On a site with two practitioners, each of whom has dedicated bio and team pages that patients navigate directly, partial template application is a less visible but equally damaging outcome.
+On a site with two practitioners, each of whom has dedicated bio and team pages that patients work through directly, partial template application is a less visible but equally damaging outcome.

-Risk context.
-A same-CMS rebuild on a two-practitioner site produces a specific blind spot: the practitioner bio pages — /team/dr-preston-shurley/ and /team/patrice-robbins/ — are their own content type, and a build pass that covers service pages without explicitly templating each doctor page leaves those URLs carrying the old site’s styling, visually intact on a Screaming Frog crawl but wrong.
+/team/dr-preston-shurley/and/team/patrice-robbins/— are their own content type, and a build pass that covers service pages without explicitly templating each doctor page leaves those URLs carrying the old site’s styling, visually intact on a Screaming Frog crawl but wrong.
 Dr. Shurley and Patrice Robbins each had dedicated team pages that were among the most visited non-service URLs on the legacy site — the kind of page patients share with family members and referrers land on.
 A rebuild that applies new templates correctly to service pages but leaves practitioner bio pages carrying the old site’s styling doesn’t look broken on a site-wide crawl; it surfaces in the agency’s QA pass, costing an unplanned correction sprint.
 This was not a hypothetical — during AM QA both doctor pages were still carrying the old template, logged as a dedicated fix ticket before cutover.
-The discipline here was treating every content type, not just the high-traffic one, as in-scope for complete template application.
+The fix was to scope every content type, not just the high-traffic one, for complete template application.

 How We Did It